ddsouz5/oneliners/README.md

     echo "tee can split a pipe in two" | tee >(rev) >(tr ' ' '_')

-Reverse the order of a text (last line becomes first...)
+Reverse the order of a text (concatenate and print files in reverse, opposite of cat)

     tac text.txt